kredati/cin2999f21/syllabus.md

 In this course, students will:
 * Select a supervisor if they have not yet done so.
 * Meet with their supervisor no fewer than once (but normatively twice).
-* Discuss major advising and program goals with their supervisor, including (but not limited to) exams, publishing, conferences, and possible dissertation projects.
+* Discuss major advising and program goals with the class and their supervisor, including (but not limited to) exams, publishing, conferences, and possible dissertation projects.
 * Gain critical familiarity with all parts of academic life, including research (publishing, conferences, grants, writing), teaching, and service.
 * Encounter and discuss all major milestones of the academic career path up to tenure.
 * Read the work of, and engage in conversation with, a substantial number of CSI faculty.